Research and Education

 - “Mending the Web: Conflict Transformation Between Aboriginal and Non-Indigenous Australians,” P. O. Walker, Doctoral Dissertation (2001).
 University of Queensland, Australia.

-Indigenous Teaching and Learning: Utilizing effective practice in Indigenous education, IEI researchers and educators engage diverse audiences with Indigenous learning styles using a holistic Indigenous pedagogy in a variety of settings including: Reservation schools, Native Hawaiian Immersion Schools, Native American educational leadership institutes, informal education settings such as museums and community centers, Indigenous higher education institutions, mainstream scientists interested in exploring diverse worldviews of science, and other Indigenous and mainstream education and research
+Examples of Teaching and Learning: Utilizing effective practice in Indigenous education, IEI researchers and educators engage a wide range of audiences learning styles using a holistic pedagogy in a variety of settings including: Reservation schools, Native Hawaiian Immersion Schools, Native American educational leadership institutes, informal education settings such as museums and community centers, Indigenous higher education institutions, mainstream scientists interested in exploring multiple worldviews of science, and other education and research institutions.

 Example Activities: